 UAE is a popular business hub.
 Major multinational businesses have a branch or an office in the UAE thanks to the government initiatives and incentives that have reduced the cost of doing business in the region.
-A large number of companies in the UAE have seen individuals launch their career as a freelancer in the UAE to provide the freelancing services that are in high demand like content writing, photography, travel agent and web design.
-While the initiatives by the government are making most of the businesses that set up in the UAE thrive, there is a universal agreement that a good number of companies do not survive past one year for various reasons.
+A large number of companies in the UAE have seen individuals launch their careers as a freelancer in the UAE to provide freelancing services that are in high demand like content writing, photography, travel agent, and web design.
+While the initiatives by the government are making most of the businesses that are set up in the UAE thrive, there is a universal agreement that a good number of companies do not survive past one year for various reasons.

-Business mistakes such as failure to understand their client base, inability to formulate a unique selling point, lack of leadership and failure to create a profitable business model are some of the reasons why most startups fail.
+Business mistakes such as failure to understand their client base, inability to formulate a unique selling point, lack of leadership, and failure to create a profitable business model are some of the reasons why most startups fail.
 If you happen to be in the unfortunate category of businesses that need to close down, UAE has put in place essential steps for closing down a company in the UAE that you will need to follow to wind up your business.
 However, to make the process effortless, there are things you will need to know.

 Things You Must Know When Closing Down Your Company In The UAE

 1. Types of closures in the free zones

 The special terms in the free zones for setting up a business make it easy for anyone, including foreigners, to launch their business dream in the UAE.
 The process of closing a business in the free zone is also different.
 There are three types of closures that you can follow to wind up your business.